MrJanHorak/spelling-bee-practice-tool-back-end/README.md

 * enlarge vocabulary to practice as student progresses
 * setting for practicing 'older' already learned words for review
 * setting for learning just new words
-* graphical display of progress
-* create way of tracking how well a word has been learned

 ## Next steps:
 * grade level appropriate word lists to practice